Crystalwarrior/KFO-Server/README.md

     - Allows the target to change music again.
 * **unmute** "ID/IPID"
     - Unmutes the target from the IC chat.
+* **whois** "ID/IPID"
+	- Obtains a lot of properties of the target, including HDID and IPID.

 ### Moderator Commands